jfuruness/lib_ddos_simulator/README.md

 6. Each turn, the manager detects attackers and shuffles (according to that manager's algorithm
 7. Each turn, all buckets are reset
 8. The grapher represents the data after all turns are complete

+Assumptions:
+* Static set of users
+* No maximum capacity to a bucket
+* Managers have unlimited number of potential buckets

 ## Usage
 * [lib\_ddos\_simulator](#lib_ddos_simulator)